vhaudiquet/blade-player/README.md

 - HarryHeights and olayhemi made documentation

 Contributions to Blade-Player are welcomed.
 If you want to work on it, you can send me a mail at vhaudiquet343@hotmail.fr or talk to me on GitHub.
-You can pen an issue for suggestions or bug reports.
+You can open an issue for suggestions or bug reports.